Cynerd/NixTurris/README.md

 to use some high quality one as we have to use it for swap and that can reduce lifetime a lot and kill the low quality one very fast.

+The updated U-Boot is required to make Turris Mox work with NixOS.
+This can be done on Turris OS 6.0 with command `turris-nor-update`.
+The second modification that is required is change of ramdisk load address (see the next section).

 ### Prepare the SD card

 You need to format the SD card first.
 The GPT is suggested as the partition